jennerwein/swarmlab/Exercise announcement/Lab 6/README.md

  ## Exercise 3: _[Keywords: Portainer]_

-Your Lab is now started, you have created a Cluster and installed Docker on it and initialized Docker-Swarm, the three main objectives have already been achieved.
+Your Lab is now started, you have created a cluster, installed Docker on it and initialized Docker-Swarm, the three main objectives have already been achieved.
 We will try now to install **Portainer** in the Cluster.

 _**Whats is Portainer**_: Is an Open-Source tool used to facilitate the management of containers: [Official Portainer Documentation](https://documentation.portainer.io/#about-portainer)